Discover how to implement fair performance management, set clear goals, provide feedback, and boost productivity with effective evaluation systems.

 The policy needs also to include information on resolving the eventual conflicts or dealing with different time zones.

-How to prepare a hybrid work policy
+How to prepare a hybrid work policy for the HR department

 Again, the best way to prepare this policy is to closely collaborate with the employees and check their preferences.
-Also, the policy needs to include the company goals that need to be achieved by implementing remote work.
+Furthermore, the policy needs to include the company goals that need to be achieved by implementing remote work.

 Onboarding and offboarding procedures

-Last but not least, the onboarding and offboarding procedures need to be codified as a document.
+Finally, the onboarding and offboarding procedures need to be codified as a document.
 The onboarding and offboarding experiences are crucial for the employer branding, and by that are a strong focus of the HR department.

 What is onboarding